arnsteio/OpenSCAD-workshop-2018-02/06-advancedFunctions.md

 }
 ~~~

+## Output to console window
+I'm not done with this.
 ~~~
-TestNumber = 5; // This sets the variable "TestNumber" to zero
+TestNumber = 5; // This sets the variable "TestNumber" to 5

 // Output a string and the value of "TestNumber": echo("My number is:");